sfackler/rust-openssl-verify/README.md

 Hostname verification for OpenSSL.

-OpenSSL up until version 1.1.0 did not verify that the certificate a server presents matches the domain a client is connecting to.
+OpenSSL up until version 1.1.0 did not support verification that the certificate a server presents matches the domain a client is connecting to.
 This check is crucial, as an attacker otherwise needs only to obtain a legitimately signed certificate to *some* domain to execute a man-in-the-middle attack.

 The implementation in this crate is based off of libcurl's.